Mole Removal in Melbourne, FL

 Many health insurance companies will not cover cosmetic or benign mole removal treatment.
 To help patients manage costs that may not be covered by health insurance, our office proudly provides payment options.

-If you want to remove a mole, either for cosmetic reasons or because you are concerned that it may be cancerous, contact Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida for information on mole and skin tag removal and other treatments of the skin.
+If you want to remove a mole, either for cosmetic reasons or because you are concerned that it may be cancerous, contact Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida for information on mole and skin tag removal and other treatments of the skin.